semantisch/diamond-kg/README.md

     [--maxTokens <Max tokens>]
 ```

+## Input

+For the structure of input, refer to input.json.

 ## Result datasets

 The example result datasets can be found in the results directory of this repository.